Sprout Social vs Hootsuite: Which Platform Wins in 2026?

 Is Sprout Social better than Hootsuite?

 It depends on your priorities.
-Sprout Social has better analytics, a cleaner interface, and stronger team collaboration features.
-Hootsuite has more integrations, broader social listening coverage, and lower per-user costs.
-Neither is universally "better" — the right choice depends on whether you prioritise reporting depth or integration flexibility.
+Sprout Social has better analytics, a cleaner interface, the Trellis AI agent rolling out across the platform in 2026, and stronger team collaboration features.
+Hootsuite has more integrations, broader social listening coverage (Talkwalker), and lower per-user costs.
+Neither is universally "better" — the right choice depends on whether you prioritise reporting depth and AI workflows or integration flexibility.

 Why is Sprout Social so expensive?

-Sprout Social charges per seat starting at $249/month because it positions itself as a premium, enterprise-grade platform.
-The pricing reflects its advanced analytics, CRM-like contact management, and polished reporting.
-Whether it's worth the cost depends on how heavily your team uses those features.
-Many teams find they're paying for capabilities they rarely touch.
+Sprout Social charges per seat starting at $199/month (Standard) and going up to $399 (Advanced) because it positions itself as a premium, enterprise-grade platform.
+The pricing reflects its advanced analytics, CRM-like contact management, Trellis AI agent, and polished reporting.
+The new Essentials plan at $79/month annual ($99 monthly) provides a much cheaper entry point, but it's deliberately limited to publishing workflows and basic reporting.
+Whether the higher tiers are worth the cost depends on how heavily your team uses the advanced features.

 Can I use Hootsuite and Sprout Social together?